Poet Amanda Gorman, 22, Reads Work She Wrote for Joe Biden's Inauguration: 'The Dawn Is Ours'

 The rioting at the Capitol this month left five people dead and the country shaken, amid a tumultuous transfer of leadership while Trump stubbornly refused to acknowledge he lost and instead claimed the election was rigged.

-The failed insurrection while Congress met to certify Biden's win — and which temporarily forced them into hiding — had inspired Gorman to finish her inaugural poem, the poet told the Associated Press this month.
+The failed insurrection by Trump supporters on Jan.
+6 — while Congress met to certify Biden's win, and which temporarily forced the House and Senate lawmakers into hiding — had inspired Gorman to finish her inaugural poem, the poet told The Associated Press this month.

 The riot delayed, but did not stop, Congress from confirming Biden and Harris as the 2020 election winners.
-It did, however, reshape the circumstance under which the Biden and Harris administration will begin.
+It did, however, reshape the circumstance under which the Biden and Harris administration begins.

-The White House is now challenged with getting control of the novel coronavirus pandemic and, as Biden has long argued, tempering a national divisiveness festered during Trump's tenure in office.
+The White House is now challenged with getting control of the novel coronavirus pandemic and, as Biden has long argued, tempering the national divisiveness that festered during Trump's tenure.

 "The poem isn't blind," Gorman earlier told the AP, adding, "It isn't turning your back to the evidence of discord and division."